Test in production without watermarks.

 pdf.SaveAs("url.pdf")

-Rendering PDFs from ASP.NET URLs which accept query string variables can make PDF development an easy collaboration between designers and coders.
+Rendering PDFs from ASP.NET URLs that accept query string variables can facilitate smooth PDF development as a collaborative effort between designers and coders.

 using IronPdf;